erikvullings/mithril-materialized/packages/lib/README.md

 ## Version history

+v0.9.10 Breaking changes

+- Deprecated the use of all `contentClass` properties in favour of the mithril convention `className`.

 v0.9.9 Breaking changes

 - `ModalPanel`: it's description (i.e. the main content area of the modal) can be a `Vnode`.